alssndro/sandros-sketch-plugins/README.md

 The plugins are quite clever in that they will align/resize elements to the closest grid line.

-### Draw Baseline Grid Guides
+### Draw Baseline Grid Ruler Guides

-After entering the desired interval, the plugin will automatically draw vertical guides on the current Artboard, up to the height of the Artboard.
+After entering the desired interval, the plugin will automatically draw vertical Ruler guides on the current Artboard, up to the height of the Artboard.

 ![Draw Baseline Grid Guides](plugin previews/draw baseline grid guides.gif)

 ----

-### Clear All Guides
+### Clear All Ruler Guides

-Clears all guides on the current Artboard.
+Clears all Ruler guides on the current Artboard.

 ![Clear All Guides](plugin previews/clear all guides.gif)